openmc-dev/openmc/docs/source/usersguide/input.rst

 ``<dhat_reset>`` Element
 ------------------------

-The ``<dhat_reset>`` element controls whether dhat nonlinear CMFD parameters should be reset to zero before solving CMFD eigenproblem.
+The ``<dhat_reset>`` element controls whether :math:`\widehat{D}` nonlinear CMFD parameters should be reset to zero before solving CMFD eigenproblem.
 It can be turned on with "true" and off with "false".

   *Default*: false